How to Join and Trade with a Crypto Signals Group?

 Getting Started with a Crypto Signals Channel

 You’ve just bought your first crypto trading signals plan.
-In most cases, you will first join a new chat on Telegram or Discord where a bot gives you options to choose from multiple trading groups or channels.
+In most cases, you will first join a new chat on secure messaging apps like Telegram or Discord, where a bot gives you options to choose from among multiple trading groups or channels in the chat settings.

 Spot Trading